Forever Is a Feeling: Composition and lyrics

 The material on Forever Is a Feeling is said to be a progression in maturity compared to Home Video.
 Marcy Donelson of AllMusic described the content as "examining 'it's complicated' relationships through an adult lens."
 She also assessed, "The album as a whole is tender and affectionate, seeming to accept and appreciate even the awkward and unrequited as part of her embrace of complexity and queerness."
 In a profile interview with The New Yorker, Dacus said the album is about coming to terms with her feelings for her Boygenius bandmate Julien Baker.
 The production and instrumentation on the album are said to be "more expansive" than on previous releases.
 Additionally, the album incorporates violin, programmed drums, synthesizers, 12-string guitar, and keyboards.
 The fourth track, "Limerence", has been described as "cabaret-like."

 Critical reception

 On the review aggregator site Metacritic, which assigns a normalized score out of 100 to ratings from publications, Forever Is a Feeling holds a weighted mean of 75 based on 17 critics' reviews, indicating "generally favorable" reception.
 The site AnyDecentMusic? gave it a score of 7.1 out of 10, based on their assessment of the critical consensus from 12 reviews.

-AllMusic gave the album four stars out of five.
+AllMusic gave the album four stars out of five, with critic Marcy Donelson describing the album as "examining 'it's complicated' relationships through an adult lens on songs that are no less personal, vulnerable, or touching" than those on Home Video.